hove-io/navitia/documentation/navitia.io/source/integration.rst

 ********************

 This api retrieves a list of arrivals from a datetime of a selected object.
-Arrivals are ordered chronologically in growing order.
+Arrivals are ordered chronologically in ascending order.

 Traffic reports and disruptions (/traffic_reports)
 **************************************************